tefi-anbessa/test_bench/docs/ROLES_AND_PERMISSIONS.md

 ### New Users
 - New users are created without any roles by default
 - An administrator must explicitly assign appropriate roles to each new user

-- Roles can be assigned at both the global and project level
-- Use the role management interface in the application to assign roles
+### User Interface
+- The user interface for granting and revoking global and resource wide roles is the roles form based on the roles index.
+- It is only accessible to admins and app_owner.
+- The user interface for instance specific roles is a sub_form on the resource instance edit page, present only if the user has the required permissions to grant or revoke roles on that instance.

 ## Permissions

 #### General Rules
-- Only `:app_owner` and `:admin` roles can create new users
+- Only `:app_owner` and `:admin` roles can create new users [HOLD - at preent creation of users is managed by devise]
+- Roles can be created and destroyed but not edited.
+(The concept of editing is invalid: if a role changes it is a different role.)
+- Permissions are generally managed through the project resource.
+A user must have a role on a project to perform actions on that project.
+A functional role may also be required depending on the resource and action.

+#### Destroy Action Rules
 - The project uses a revision control system for most data
-- Deletion of data is restricted and only used for database repairs or similar
+- Deletion of data is restricted to admins, and only used for database repairs or similar, to preserve the data history.
-- Roles can be created and destroyed but not edited (roles are recreated when changed)

-#### Destroy Action Rules
-- By default, destroy action is only available to admins
-- **Exception for Projects**: Only `app_owner` can destroy projects due to significant impact
+- Only `app_owner` can destroy projects due to the significant impact of this action.
 - **Exception for Roles**:
   - Roles are destroyed when revoked without history tracking
   - Project owners can destroy roles within their own projects